 If you love working with Ruby, but you haven’t found a reliable content management system (CMS), and the lack of choices underwhelms you, we know how you feel.
 We know because we’ve been there too.
 That’s why we’re proposing a new solution: an API-first, technology agnostic content platform that you can use in your Ruby applications.

-In this article, we’ll highlight the benefits of using Contentful and content infrastructure for your next Ruby project.
+In this article, we’ll highlight the benefits of using Contentful and our content platform for your next Ruby project.

 Before we go any further, it’s important to clarify what you’ll be getting with Contentful.
-Through our content infrastructure, you’ll receive a platform that enables developers to fetch content with API calls, while offering editors a familiar-looking web app for creating and managing content.
+Through our content platform, your developers will be able to fetch content with API calls, while offering editors a familiar-looking web app for creating and managing content.

 So whether you’re developing for wearables, smartphones, or web apps, your content is just an API call away.
 And because it runs as a hosted solution in the cloud, it requires far less maintenance than a traditional Ruby content management system—leaving you more time to focus on building great applications.

 Contentful’s Content Delivery API (CDA) is a read-only API for delivering content from Contentful to apps, websites, and other media—arriving as JSON data and media files.

 To get started with our Ruby CDA SDK, you have two options.

 Once this is in your